IntroCSCI/colorvisionproject-Camden14/README.md

 #p4 {background-color: rgba(243, 0, 57);}
 #p5 {background-color: rgba(81, 8, 8);}
 #p6 {background-color: rgba(235, 179, 179);}
+If the color Red is to bright of a color for you to see, we can darken the color for you.
+Would you like to darken the color Red?
+Enter Yes or No to proceed.
+Yes
+As you chose to darken your color, the new value of the darkened color Red is:
+127
+0
+0
+You have run through this program a total number of times of: 1 Would you like to enter another color and file name to complete another theme?
+To complete another theme, enter '1'.
+To end the program, enter '2'.
+1
+Please enter a color, that is either Red, Yellow, Green, Blue, or Purple:
+Blue
+The color you entered is: Blue
+Please enter a file name to save your theme to (type the color you chose and add '.css' to the end of the color name):
+Blue.css
+You chose to save the Blue theme to the file named Blue.css.
+The file for Blue colors is open.
+#p1 {background-color: rgba(0, 0, 255);}
+#p2 {background-color: rgba(13, 13, 144);}
+#p3 {background-color: rgba(94, 94, 192);}
+#p4 {background-color: rgba(6, 96, 186);}
+#p5 {background-color: rgba(148, 200, 253);}
+#p6 {background-color: rgba(54, 80, 105);}
+If the color Blue is to bright of a color for you to see, we can darken the color for you.
+Would you like to darken the color Blue?
+Enter Yes or No to proceed.
+Yes
+As you chose to darken your color, the new value of the darkened color Blue is:
+0
+0
+127
-Would you like to enter another color and file name to complete another theme?
+You have run through this program a total number of times of: 2 Would you like to enter another color and file name to complete another theme?
 To complete another theme, enter '1'.
 To end the program, enter '2'.